-Pratylenchus spp. and Radopholus similis are migratory endoparasites whose full biological cycle lasts for 20 25 days in root and corm tissues.
+Pratylenchus spp. and Radopholus similis are migratory endoparasites whose full biological cycle lasts for 20-25 days in root and corm tissues.
 Juvenile forms and females are always mobile and can leave the roots when conditions are no longer favourable.
 These migratory forms can then colonise other roots.
 As they move within and between cells, these nematodes feed on parenchyma cell cortical cytoplasm, destroying cell walls and creating tunnels that become necrotic and can extend to the whole of the cortex.
-Root and corm necrosis is accentuated by other pathogens (fungi and bacteria).
-In particular, fungi of the genus Cylindrocladium are strongly pathogenic and can cause lesions similar to those made by nematodes.
-The combination of the two pests causes very serious damage.
+Root and corm necrosis may be aggravated by other pathogens (fungi and bacteria).
+In particular, fungi of the genus Cylindrocladium are pathogenic and can cause lesions similar to those made by nematodes.
+The combination of the two pests may cause very serious damage under certain conditions.
 The destruction of underground tissue leads to a decrease in water and mineral nutrition resulting in slowed plant growth and development.
 This can lead to severe decrease in bunch weight and lengthen the period between harvests.
 Furthermore, destruction of the roots weakens the anchorage of the plants in the ground and increases the risk of toppling, especially during hurricane periods, with a strong economic impact.

-Prevention and control Control methods in intensive plantations are still largely dominated by application of chemicals (mainly organophosphorus compounds and carbamates) that carry substantial sanitary and environmental risks.
+Prevention and control Control methods involving the application of chemicals (mainly organophosphorus compounds and carbamates) that carry substantial sanitary and environmental risks are still used in intensive plantations.
 For this reason, in spite of their efficacy and very easy application, their use will be increasingly limited in favour of alternative control measures.
-These include cultural practices improving fertility (tillage, irrigation, organic ameliorators, etc.) that indirectly improve plant tolerance to pest pressure.
+These include cultural practices improving soil fertility (tillage, irrigation, organic ameliorators, etc.) that indirectly improve plant tolerance to pest pressure.
 More direct methods such as the use of fallow and the planting of micropropagated bananas are now in common use and lead to a strong decrease in nematode populations (cf. Phytoma No. 584, July-August 2005).

 These methods are widely used by growers in Martinique and Guadeloupe, where they have contributed to a 50-percent reduction in pesticide spraying in the past ten years.
-Operations involving biological antagonists, root symbiots (mycorrhizal fungi) and especially genetic resistance may allow the setting up of increasingly effective integrated control strategies in the fairly near future.
-However, it is necessary to be aware that the great complexity of nematode populations makes delicate the development of these more closely targeted techniques.
+Operations involving biological antagonists, root symbionts (mycorrhizal fungi) and especially genetic resistance may allow the setting up of increasingly effective integrated control strategies in the fairly near future.
+However, it is necessary to be aware that the great complexity of nematode populations makes the development of these more closely targeted techniques a delicate task.
 To be effective, they must be able to handle the diversity of cultural and ecological situations.
-Tissue culture production of tropical fruit plants Your banana tissue culture plant specialist What we promise you:
+Post-harvest diseases Storage diseases (wound anthracnose, ripe-fruit (quiescent) anthracnose and crown rots) strongly limit the sale of exported bananas.
+Colletotrichum musae causes both forms of anthracnose, while crown rots result from a larger parasite complex consisting of C. musae but also other organisms: Fusarium, Verticillium, Botryodiplodia, etc. Distinction is made between two forms of anthracnose: